Bakersfield Water Quality at a Glance

 Is Bakersfield’s tap water safe to drink?

-Yes, Bakersfield’s tap water meets all federal and state drinking water standards and is considered safe to drink.
+Yes, Bakersfield’s tap water meets all federal and state drinking water standards and is considered legally safe to drink.
 The water undergoes comprehensive treatment including advanced membrane filtration for surface water and specialized treatment for groundwater sources where necessary.

 What contaminants are found in Bakersfield’s water?

-2. 1,2,3-Trichloropropane (TCP): An organic chemical from soil fumigants historically used in agricultural areas
+4. 1,2,3-Trichloropropane (TCP): An organic chemical from soil fumigants historically used in agricultural areas

-4. Nitrates: From agricultural fertilizers and runoff
+5. Nitrates: From agricultural fertilizers and runoff, with levels at 1.7 ppm average

 Cal Water conducts thousands of tests annually to ensure these contaminants remain below legal limits and is implementing treatment solutions where needed.